Mehmed I Giray: Astrakhan

+The mention of Dadianis is unclear, but Circassians may have united with the Astrakhan Khanate against Crimeans.
+Another, less likely possibility is that instead of blaming Nogais, who were mostly loyal to Crimeans, ibn Rıdvan wanted to blame Circassians, who were their enemies.

 Mehmet's sons Gazi and Baba reached Crimea along with fifty Mirzas.
 They were followed by a Nogai army which ravaged much of Crimea but could not take the towns.
 Mehmed's son Ğazı I Giray (1523–24) became khan.
 For the next nine years the throne was contested between Mehmed's sons Gazi and Islam and his brothers Saadet and Sahib until his youngest brother Sahib I Giray (1532–1551) achieved a long reign.

 Family

 He was married to Nurum Sultan Khatun, daughter of Hasan Bey, of the Manghits.

-The founder of the dynasty Hacı I Giray (1441–1466) had several sons including Mengli, Hayder of Crimea (1475) and Nur Devlet (three reigns).

-Mengli Giray (1478–1515) had 8 sons including the eldest Mehmed I Giray (1515–1523), Saadet I Giray (1524–1532), the youngest Sahib I Giray (1532–1551), and Mubarek, Biti, Burnash, and Akhmed.

-Mehmed had at least these sons: Ğazı I Giray (1523–24), İslâm I Giray (1532), Bakhadyr, Alp, Baba, Choban, Uzbeg.
+Mehmed had at least these children:

-Mubarek, a son of Mengli had a son Devlet I Giray (1551–1557) whose son was Mehmed II Giray (1557–1584).